Funlife016/NepKey-Android-/README.md

-# Devanagari QWERTY -- Android IME

-A headless (no on-screen UI) Input Method Service that maps your Tab S10 FE's physical keyboard to Devanagari, using the layout we designed together.

 ## How it works
 Unlike a static `.kcm` physical-keyboard layout (which, like Linux XKB, can only emit ONE Unicode codepoint per key+modifier), this is a real